 We have met our goal of 3,500 signatures from Washington state residents in order to be considered by the Department of Licensing.

-back to the early 1960’s.
+Seattle Children’s and J.P.
+Patches have a long history together going back to the early 1960’s.
 J.P. & Gertrude often visited the hospital, entertaining patients, families, and staff.
 During the 1970’s, J.P. and friends made a significant donation to the hospital, funding the J.P.
 Patches Playroom.
-The J.P. and Gertrude statue, located in Fremont, also generated a significant gift for Seattle Children’s at the behest of Chris Wedes and his wife, Joanie.
+The J.P. and Gertrude statue, located in Fremont, also continues to generate gifts for Seattle Children’s at the behest of Chris Wedes and his wife, Joanie.

 Over time, it is expected that the special J.P.
 Patches license plate could raise as much as $250,000 or more for cancer immunotherapy research at Seattle Children’s.
 Immunotherapy is a groundbreaking new treatment that harnesses the power of a patient’s immune system in order to seek and destroy cancer cells, limiting the need for toxic treatments like chemotherapy and radiation.